by Martin Kupp & Tristan Kromer

 There are additional options to represent investment by the size of the dot or the level of business model validation by color.
 But trying to make a visually impressive slideshow that represents everything at once can turn into a useless decision-making tool.

 Perhaps by now you’ve noticed that there is no right or wrong in portfolio management.
 You can and should create your own portfolio approach that takes your specific situation into account (or mix and match existing tools).
 You can choose what you want to focus on (resources, time, risk, options) and how you might integrate additional points of view.
-Innovation is not a copy/paste exercise — it needs to be specific to industry and vision.
-You can’t manage by template.

 Ultimately, innovation managers need to build frameworks that are useful for making decisions.
 They cannot be so complex that no one understands them, but they cannot be so simple as to remove rigorous thinking from the process.